Career Timeline of Simone Biles: Major Achievements and Milestones

 In September 2016, Simone Biles became a spokesperson for Mattress Firm's program of supporting foster homes.

-2016: Associated Press Female Athlete of the Year & Champion of Champions Award
+2016: Associated Press Female Athlete of the Year and Champion of Champions

-In 2016, Simone Biles was named Associated Press Female Athlete of the Year and won the Champion of Champions Award.
+In 2016, Simone Biles was named Associated Press Female Athlete of the Year and international female Champion of Champions by L'Équipe

-In 2016, Simone Biles won two gold medals in the individual all-around and on vault at the Olympic Games.
-She was also the champion on floor exercise and won a bronze medal on balance beam.
-Biles led the United States team, dubbed the "Final Five," to a gold medal.
+In 2016, at the Olympic Games, Simone Biles won two gold medals in the individual all-around and on vault.
+She also won gold on floor exercise and a bronze medal on balance beam.
+She led the United States team, known as the "Final Five", to a gold medal.

-On August 7, 2016, Simone Biles competed in the Women's Qualification at the 2016 Summer Olympics, helping her team qualify in first place to the final.
-Individually, she qualified as the top gymnast in the all-around, vault, balance beam, and floor exercise finals.
+On August 7, 2016, Simone Biles competed in the Women's Qualification at the 2016 Summer Olympics, helping the U.S. team qualify in first place for the final.
+She also qualified as the top gymnast in four of the five individual finals: all-around, vault, balance beam, and floor exercise.

-On July 10, 2016, Simone Biles was named to the team for the 2016 Rio Summer Olympics, alongside Gabby Douglas, Laurie Hernandez, Madison Kocian, and Aly Raisman.
+On July 10, 2016, Simone Biles was selected to represent the United States at the 2016 Rio Summer Olympics, along with Gabby Douglas, Laurie Hernandez, Madison Kocian, and Aly Raisman.

 July 2017: ESPY Award for Best Female Athlete

-In July 2017, Simone Biles won the ESPY Award for Best Female Athlete, becoming only the second gymnast to receive this award.
-The first gymnast to win this award was Nastia Liukin in 2009.
+In July 2017, Simone Biles won the ESPY Award for Best Female Athlete, becoming only the second gymnast to receive this award, after Nastia Liukin in 2009.

-In August of 2017, Simone Biles returned to the gym to start conditioning.
-In October 2017, Biles hired Laurent Landi as her coach after Aimee Boorman moved to Florida.
+In August 2017, during the P&G National Championships, Simone Biles announced her return to the gym for conditioning.
+In October 2017, she hired Laurent Landi as her coach after her longtime coach, Aimee Boorman, moved to Florida.

-On March 1, 2017, Simone Biles was added back to the National Team after the Athlete Selection Committee reviewed her recent performances.
-Later in the year at the U.S. Classic in July, she won the all-around title, as well as gold medals on floor and balance beam.
+On March 1, 2017, Simone Biles was added back to the National Team.
+In July 2017, she competed at the U.S. Classic and won the all-around title, along with gold medals on floor and balance beam.
+She achieved the highest score under the 2017–2020 Code of Points.

-In 2018, Simone Biles became the individual all-around champion, floor exercise champion, and vault champion at the World Championships and a member of the gold medal-winning United States team.
-She also won a silver medal on uneven bars and a bronze medal on balance beam.
+In 2018, Simone Biles became the individual all-around champion, floor exercise champion, and vault champion at the World Championships.
+She also became a member of the gold medal-winning United States team.
+Additionally, she secured a World silver medal on uneven bars and a World bronze medal on balance beam.

-In 2018, Simone Biles won the Champion of Champions Award.
+In 2018, Simone Biles was named international female Champion of Champions by L'Équipe.

-In 2018, Simone Biles won the United States national all-around championship and won all five gold medals in a single championship.
+In 2018, Simone Biles won the United States National All-Around Championship.

 2018: Collaboration with Caboodles